The Texas Chain Saw Massacre: Reception

-Critical response

 The Texas Chain Saw Massacre received a mixed reaction upon its initial release.
 Linda Gross of the Los Angeles Times called it "despicable" and described Henkel and Hooper as more concerned with creating a realistic atmosphere than with its "plastic script".
 Roger Ebert of the Chicago Sun-Times said it was "as violent and gruesome and blood-soaked as the title promises", yet praised its acting and technical execution.
 Donald B. Berrigan of The Cincinnati Enquirer praised the lead performance of Burns: "Marilyn Burns, as Sally, deserves a special Academy Award for one of the most sustained and believable acting achievements in movie history."
 Patrick Taggart of the Austin American-Statesman hailed it as the most important horror film since George A. Romero's Night of the Living Dead (1968).
 Variety found the picture to be well-made, despite what it called the "heavy doses of gore".
 John McCarty of Cinefantastique stated that the house featured in the film made the Bates motel "look positively pleasant by comparison".
 Revisiting the film in his 1976 article "Fashions in Pornography" for Harper's Magazine, Stephen Koch found its sadistic violence to be extreme and unimaginative.

 Horror and exploitation films almost always turn a profit if they're brought in at the right price.
 So they provide a good starting place for ambitious would-be filmmakers who can't get more conventional projects off the ground.
 The Texas Chainsaw Massacre belongs in a select company (with Night of the Living Dead and Last House on the Left) of films that are really a lot better than the genre requires.
 Not, however, that you'd necessarily enjoy seeing it.